 A world-first study co-authored by The Foundation’s Dr Ciku Mathenge provides the strongest evidence yet that sight-restoring operations help break the poverty cycle in developing countries.

-Research in Kenya, Bangladesh and the Philippines shows the earning capacity of poor people with cataracts increased significantly after eye surgery.
+shows the earning capacity of poor people with cataracts increased significantly after eye surgery.

 The results add weight to arguments for increasing eye health aid to poor countries, to help eradicate poverty and achieve the Millennium Development Goals.